yahoo/fluxible/docs/guides/bringing-flux-to-the-server.md

 module.exports = MessageSection;
 ```

 Internally, `executeAction` passes the `actionContext` to the action creators even though it's being called from the `componentContext`.
+We also enforce the fire-and-forget nature of actions from within components by not allowing a callback to be passed to the `executeAction` method from the `componentContext`.

 ## Conclusion